jones58/brutalist-map/README.md

 - I noticed that adding the checkbox was causing the back button's icon to have a thick stroke and set about trying to fix it.
 Changing the id for the svg was not successful so I had to change the class names inside the svg to unique numbers.
 - I initially start the design with a light and a dark mode but for the sake of simplicity, I decided to leave this out as I don't think it contributes to accessibility in its current form.
 - I realised that the visited count at the bottom was showing 2 places instead of 0 and looked in local storage to debug.
 I found two mapbox.event keys and used a regex to make sure they weren't counted in the visited count.
+- I noticed that touch events weren't happening right on the map - so I used a simple onTouch(event) to mimic an onClick(event).

 ## TODO: